stephaneVercouillieBMID/slate/source/jose.html.md

 <ol>
   <li value="5">Combine the JWS Header and JWS Payload, and separate them with period ('.') characters, to produce the JWS Signing Input.</li>
   <li>Complete the signing operation over the JWS Signing Input constructed in the previous step, following the signature algorithm defined by the JWS Header element <i>"alg"</i>.
-The JWS Signing Input is signed using your private key corresponding to the public key stored in a JWK Set at its JWK Set URI location.
-This URI MUST be shared with itsme® when setting up your project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a>.
+The JWS Signing Input is signed using your private key corresponding to the public key referenced in your JWK Set document.
+This information SHOULD be made available via the URI you communicated when setting up your project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a>.
 Performing the signature operation over the JWS Signing Input produces the JWS Signature.</li>
   <li>The JWS Signature will then be encoded using base64url to produce the string below.</li>
 </ol>